AFC VARNDEANIANS PROVIDING FOOTBALL TO THE BRIGHTON COMMUNITY SINCE 1929

 News…

-Bexhill United take all 3 points with a 3-2 victory over the V’s
+Bexhill United take all 3 points with a hard fought 3-2 victory over the V’s

 The fixtures between the V’s and Bexhill United always ten to be entertaining and this proved no different with bexhill edging a 3-2 victory and taking all the points.